neurodatascience/QLS612-Overview/setup/windows.md

 2. A license agreement will be displayed and the bottom of the terminal will read `--More--`.
-   Press `Enter` or the space bar until you are prompted with `Do you accept the license terms? [yes\|no].`
+   Press `Enter` or the space bar until you are prompted with `Do you accept the license terms? [yes|no].`
    Type `yes` and then press `Enter`.
-3. The installation script will inform you that it is going to install into a default directory (e.g., `/home/$USER/miniconda3`).
+3. The installer will show a default installation directory (e.g., `/home/$USER/miniconda3`).
    Leave this default and press `Enter`.
-4. When you are asked "Do you wish the installer to initialize Miniconda3 by running conda init? [yes\|no]," type `yes` and press `Enter`.
+4. When you are asked `Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]`, type `yes` and press `Enter`.
-   Close the terminal once the installation has finished.
+   Close the terminal once the installation has finished (you can do this by typing `exit`).
 5. Re-open the Ubuntu terminal.
-Type `which python` into the terminal and it should return a path (e.g., `/home/$USER/miniconda3/bin/python`).
+   Type `which python` and check that it returns a path that looks like this: `/home/$USER/miniconda3/bin/python`
-   - If you do not see a path like this then please try `cd miniconda3/bin/` then `./conda init`, close (or re-open) your terminal, and repeat this step.
+   - If you do not see a path like this, try `cd miniconda3/bin/` then `./conda init`, close and re-open your terminal, then repeat this step.
-     If your issue is still not resolved skip the following step and contact an instructor on the `#help-installation` channel on the Slack workspace.
+     If your issue is still not resolved, skip the following step and contact an instructor on the `#help-installation` channel on the Slack workspace.
 6. Type the following to remove the installation script that was downloaded: